Javty/Cypress-Test/README.md

 Cypress GitHub Repository: [cypress.io](https://github.com/cypress-io/cypress)

 Feel free to explore the official documentation and community resources to make the most of Cypress and its powerful features.
 Happy testing!

+# Visual Studio Code

+Visual Studio Code (VS Code) is a popular, lightweight, and powerful code editor developed by Microsoft.
+It supports various programming languages and provides a vast array of extensions to enhance your development experience.
+This README guide will walk you through the installation process for Visual Studio Code, allowing you to start coding with ease.

+## Prerequisites
+Before installing Visual Studio Code, ensure you have the following prerequisites:

+Operating System: Visual Studio Code is available for Windows, macOS, and Linux.

+System Requirements: Verify that your system meets the minimum requirements for running VS Code.
+You can find these requirements on the official VS Code website: https://code.visualstudio.com/docs/supporting/requirements

+## Installation Steps
+Follow these steps to install Visual Studio Code:

+### Step 1: Download the Installer
+Go to the official Visual Studio Code website: https://code.visualstudio.com Click on the "Download for [Your Operating System]" button.
+The download should start automatically.
+### Step 2: Install Visual Studio Code
+**Windows:**
+Locate the downloaded installer (usually in your Downloads folder) and double-click on it.
+Follow the installation wizard instructions.
+Ensure that the "Add to PATH" option is selected during installation for easier access from the command line.
+**macOS:**
+Open the downloaded .dmg file.
+Drag and drop the Visual Studio Code application into the Applications folder.
+After the copying process is complete, eject the disk image.
+**Linux:**
+The installation process on Linux varies depending on the distribution you are using.
+Refer to the official documentation for detailed installation instructions: https://code.visualstudio.com/docs/setup/linux Step 3: Launch Visual Studio Code
+After the installation is complete, you can launch Visual Studio Code:

+**Windows:** Open the Start menu, search for "Visual Studio Code," and click on the application icon.
+**macOS:** Open the Applications folder, find "Visual Studio Code," and double-click on the application.
+**Linux:** Depending on your distribution, you can launch VS Code from the application menu or by typing code in the terminal.
+Additional Resources
+Visual Studio Code Documentation: https://code.visualstudio.com/docs Visual Studio Code GitHub Repository: https://github.com/microsoft/vscode Feel free to explore the official documentation and community resources to make the most of Visual Studio Code and its extensive features.
+Happy coding!